Brest-Java-Course-2021-2/Valentin-Kravchenko-MockBank/docs/srs/MockBank.md

     * In the case, the given data is valid:
       * The system automatically generates a new bank account number
       * The system inserts the above data in the database
-      * In the case, an error occurred while inserting data, the system generates an error message "Failed to create a new bank account"
+      * In the case, the error occurred while inserting data, the system generates the error message "Failed to create a new bank account"
       * In the case, the insertion was successful:
         * The system redirect the user to the accounts page
         * The system generates an info message "New bank account created successfully"
         * The system generates and displays an updated list of all bank accounts
-    * In the case, the given data is invalid, the system generates an error message "The given data is incorrect"
+    * In the case, the given data is invalid, the system generates the error message "The given data is incorrect"
   * In the case, user clicks the **CANCEL**, the system doesn't create the account and redirects the user
     to the accounts page
 ### 3.2 Credit card requirements